 – And how much is all this going to cost me, if I am trying to prevent property crimes?

-The answer on all of these is “not that much” when it is weighted against any significant downside risks noted above, and you account for the costs of implementation.
+The answer on all of these types of questions is sometimes “not that much” and usually “negative” when it is weighted against any significant downside risks noted above, and you account for the costs of implementation.
+Beijing East Asia implements these systems throughout society, and the total policy cost (including the technology cost) is one big reason why they are so poor relative to their manufacturing strength.

 The obvious response is “well I’m only going to implement cameras” or “I’m only going to implement search term tracking”, so you avoid the complete implementation of the technological prison state, so avoiding most of the downside risk.
 This is a meaningful statement; then the question would be, which ones will you implement, and what is the threshold at which the marginal downside risk outweighs the marginal benefit?